Meaning of Respite Care

 Here are some of the services provided by respite care:

-Respite care services provide the individual receiving care with:
+Respite care services provide the person receiving care with:

 Nurseline Community Services Prioritise Well-being Through Respite Care